The Budget and the planning of a holiday to Kenya

 Mode of Safari

 What do I mean by that?
 This is how you want to travel.
-Broadly speaking you have 3 main options.
+Broadly speaking you have three main options.

 - Most expensive are fly-in safaris where you fly from one region to the next.
 However given the distances between areas in Kenya, this is very common.